heindrickson/PortablePython4Windows/README.md

 **Step 5** : Repeat steps 2 to 4 to install other Python versions and create more virtual environments, if you want.

 ### Optional actions
 **Optional 1**: If your 'base' PORTABLE folder is on a pluggable device, then you can plug it into any computer and use it there.
-If the mapped device (Drive) is different in that computer, then the situation will be the same as in Optional 2.
+If the mapped device/drive letter is different in that computer, then the situation will be the same as in Optional 2.

 **Optional 2**: You can move your 'base' PORTABLE folder (or rename it) if you want.
 After that, the first time you run the 'ACTIVATE_CONSOLE-for-env.cmd' script, you'll be warned to execute the script 'RECONFIGURE-env.cmd', to adjust the virtual environment's 'pyenv.cfg' and some other files.
 The same thing will happen with the other virtual environments, so it might be easier to adjust ALL of them at once by running the 'Reconfigure-ALL-envs.cmd' script :)